slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"Continuous improvement is better than delayed perfection."
 -- Mark Twain [1835]*

+> *"We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment." (...)
-> *"Go for the pain of discipline, it weighs ounces.
+"Go for the pain of discipline, it weighs ounces.
 The pain of regret weighs tons." (...)
 "Motivation is what gets you started.
 Habit is what keeps you going."
 -- Jim Rohn [1930]*